Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Convergence Rate of the Maximum Likelihood Estimation

 In general, when $d = 1$, the system of equations has $(r^2+ 3r)/2$ equations.
-Intuitively, when $m$ is sufficiently larger than $(r^2 + 3r)/2$, the system may not have non-trivial solution.
-In general, for general dimension $d$ and parameter $m \geq 2$, finding the exact value of $\bar{r}(m)$ is non-trivial and a central problem in algebraic geometry~\cite{Sturmfels_System}.
+Intuitively, when $m$ is sufficiently larger than $(r^2 + 3r)/2$, the system may not have a non-trivial solution.
+For general dimension $d$ and parameter $m \geq 2$, finding the exact value of $\bar{r}(m)$ is a non-trivial central problem in algebraic geometry~\cite{Sturmfels_System}.
 When $m$ is small, the following lemma provides specific values for $\bar{r}(m)$. \begin{lemma} For any $d \geq 1$, when $m = 2$, $\bar{r}(m) = 4$.
-When $m = 3$, $\bar{r}(m) = 6$. \end{lemma}

-Proof of Lemma~\ref{lemma:value_r} is in Appendix~\ref{subsec:proof:lemma:value_r}.
-When $m$ increases, the value of $\bar{r}(m)$ also increases.
-Given the results of Lemma~\ref{lemma:value_r}, we conjecture that $\bar{r}(m) = 2m$ and leave the proof for that conjecture for the future work.\\
+When $m = 3$, $\bar{r}(m) = 6$. \end{lemma} Proof of Lemma~\ref{lemma:value_r} is in Appendix~\ref{subsec:proof:lemma:value_r}.
+As $m$ increases, so does the value of $\bar{r}(m)$.
+We conjecture that $\bar{r}(m) = 2m$ and leave the proof of that conjecture to future work.